 After this invention, the Council of Scientific and Industrial Research, India's largest science agency, hired Shiva which was a great honor.
 Samir K. Brahmachari directed the institution.
 Shiva spent months working on a business plan for the Council of Scientific and Industrial Research Tech.
 Sadly, he did not receive any response from the Director, Samir K. Brahmachari.
 In the end, his job offer was withdrawn within 5 months of him being offered the position in the first place.

 November 2011, TimeTechland interview by Doug Aamoth entitled him as "The Man Who Invented Email."
 In that interview, Ayyaduari recalled that Les Michelson, former particle scientist at Brookhaven National Labs assigned Ayyaduari the project.
 He recalled that Michelson said "Your job is to convert that into an electronic format.
 Nobody's done that before.”
 And indeed, he was capable of doing it.

 Beyond all this Shiva holds four degrees from MIT, he is a Full Bright Scholar, MIT-Lemelson Award Finalist and Westinghouse Science Talent Search Honours Award recipient and is still working as both an inventor and system scientist across a huge range of media, medicine, art, and technology.
 He also started the Innovation Corps for supporting the youth.

-Despite all the controversies surrounding the invention of Electronic Mail, it can be openly seen that Ayyaduari holds an important part in it.
+Despite all the controversies surrounding email history, it can be openly seen that Ayyaduari holds an important part in it.
 He did the unthinkable without the fear of failing.
 Reading his story, one can't help but think that if one sets his mind to something nothing can stop him.
 His achievements and hard work is an inspiring story for youths all over the world.
 People should look up to him and learn that nothing is impossible and that hard work along with having belief in yourself are the two most important things for being successful in life.